dnyaneshwar045/Calculator/README.md

 # Calculator
-this is the simple calculator using Html, Css and Javascript.
+This is the simple calculator using Html, Css and Javascript.